ywangd/midle/README.md

-# MIDLE - A Mini IDL Statement Evaluator in IDL
+# MIDLE - A Mini IDL Evaluator in IDL
-Evaluate IDL statements without `EXECUTE`, i.e. virtual machine safe.
-It is *almost* a replacement of `EXECUTE`.
+Evaluate IDL statements and expressions without `EXECUTE`, i.e. virtual machine safe.
+It can be an alternative to `EXECUTE` in many cases.

-MIDLE implements its own parser and evaluates broad categories of IDL statements without resorting to the power of `EXECUTE`.
-It even adds additional language features such as syntax for HASH and LIST literals, higher level array concatenation, bettering support for chaining function/method calls and subscripts.
-MIDLE however is not without limitations.
-They are mostly due to the limit of IDL language itself, notably output arguments and object property access (object method calls are OK).
-It also deliberately leaves out some IDL features by design.
+MIDLE implements its own parser and evaluates simple IDL statements and expressions without resorting to the power of `EXECUTE`.
+It even adds [additional language features](#added-features) such as syntax for HASH and LIST literals, higher level array concatenation, bettering support for chaining function/method calls and subscripts.

+MIDLE is however not without limitations.
+Some limitations are due to the limit of IDL language itself, notably output arguments and object property access (object method calls are OK).
+Others are deliberately set by design to meet the scope of MIDLE, notably program control constructs.
+Please refer to [Missing Features](#missing-features) section for details.

 MIDLE requires IDL 8.0 or up (8.3 is recommended).